Homework Should Support the SMP’s

 Let’s use what we know about random sampling…

 I don’t have time to grade 150 homework papers very often.
-I collect it every day and file it.
+I collect it every day and file it or highlight concerns and return it.
+Since my students are seated in teams, the resource managers collect, check for names, staple and label with: team letter and who’s paper is missing.
+So I only collect 7-8 packets for each class.
 I can fire an email to a parent in about 45 seconds if someone doesn’t turn one in.
 Parents are some of my biggest fans because, for the first time in their student’s academic life, they know immediately when their student is off track.
 My older students hate that, “You emailed my mom!”
 I say, Yes, thanks for putting more work on my plate.
 If you are unhappy about it, please do your homework.
 But the real secret is an application of statistics: random sampling.
 The students never know what will end up in the grade book.
 My grade book represents a sample of each student’s work and tons of comments.
 It looks more like a journal.
 “Excellent representation of concepts.”
 “Much of the work did not lead to the answers provided.”
 “Did not check answers with those provided.”
 The parents understand, then, why test grades are what they are.
-The truth is, I might not grade any homework for two solid weeks.
+The truth is, I might not grade any homework for two weeks.

 To add a little fun to the endeavor, and encourage creativity, I often award 11/10 for a homework that shows effort beyond my expectations.
 The students notice, and many start using color to tie concepts together or make grading easier.
 They start comparing each other’s homework feedback and develop an understanding of what excellence looks like.
 They know who to collaborate with when they are getting wrong answers and find ways to communicate.
 (Snapchat isn’t always bad.)
 That is one of many reasons I don’t have to waste time in class answering homework questions.